 Just because you have an upright vacuum cleaner, doesn’t mean you can just use it on your hardwood floor without worrying about damaging them.
 Even though it might guarantee you very strong suction power, its design is primarily for your rugs and carpets, as it stirs all the debris and dirt that are present in your carpet fibers.
 A beater brush also performs similarly, since it has bristles that are made from stiff nylon.

 Beater brushes are generally used on carpets for the majority of the time.
-Thanks to the excessive, aggressive agitation, and the very rough bristles of the beater brush, which will scrape the floor and leave scratches.
+The excessive, aggressive agitation, and the very rough bristles of the beater brush will scrape the floor and leave scratches.